chrislarabee/autodrive/docs/source/cust_config.rst

 .. code-block:: python

-    # You can get these from your .pickle token after connecting for the first time:
+    # You can get these from your .json token after connecting for the first time:
     AUTODRIVE_TOKEN="your_token_here"
     AUTODRIVE_REFR_TOKEN="your_refresh_token_here"
     # You can find these in GCP or in your credentials.json file: